m7a/lo-nextcloud-docker/README.md

 My main argument for a setup with Docker is that I have experience with the technology and use it for some other serivces on the same server already.
-Hence it palys well in terms of regularity to attempt having _all_ of the services in Containers.
+Hence it plays well in terms of regularity to attempt having _all_ of the services in Containers.
 It also works pretty well for developing on one machine and deploying to another machine later.
 Using `docker-compose.yml` files and scripts it is also possible to easily reproduce the setup later if needed.